schwemro/Qsynth/README.md

 `Histogram`: Displays histogram for generated synthetic and observed streamflow time series entirely.
 Also shown the histogram the oserved time series after transformation to normal, after transformation to normal and standardization and the raw output of the autoregressive model.
 Additionally histogram of the residuals is plotted.

-`IHA`: Displays the IHA (Indicators of Hydrologic Alteration) indicators of Group 1, Group 2, Group 4,Group 5-1 and Group 5-2 for the synthetic and observed streamflow.
+`IHA`: Displays the IHA (Indicators of Hydrologic Alteration) indicators of Group 1, Group 2, Group 4, Group 5-1 and Group 5-2 for the synthetic and observed streamflow.

 `Simple Test Statistic`: Displays simple test statisic which compares the minimum, maximum, mean, standard deviation and skewness coefficient between synthetic and observed time series.

 `Volume`: Displays the annually and monthly cumulated volume.

-`Export`: Exporting all the plots as .pdf and generated synthetic streamflow time series to .csv.
+`Export`: Exporting all the plots as .pdf and the generated synthetic streamflow time series to .csv.
 A new window pops up where the path to the folder can be either entered manually or selecting it by browsing.
 All files will be exported to the indicated folder.

 ![](images/export.png "Export")